l3uddz/cloudplow/README.md

 `"count"`: How many times this keyword/phrase has to occur within a specific time period (i.e. `timeout`), from the very first occurrence, to cause the remote to go to sleep.

-`"timeout"`: The time period (in seconds) during which the the phrase is counted in after its first occurance.
+`"timeout"`: The time period (in seconds) during which the the phrase is counted in after its first occurrence.

-  - On it's first occurrence, the time is logged and if `count` is reached within this `timeout` period, the upload task will abort and the remote will go into `sleep`.
+  - On its first occurrence, the time is logged and if the `count` is reached within this `timeout` period, the upload task will abort and the remote will go into `sleep`.

   - If the `timeout` period expires without reaching the `count`, the `count` will reset back to `0`.

-  - The `timeout` period will restart again after the first new occurance of the monitored phrase.
+  - The `timeout` period will restart again after the first new occurrence of the monitored phrase.

 `"sleep"`: How many hours the remote goes to sleep for, when the monitored phrase is `count`-ed during the `timeout` period.